Marrrco7/Scalable-Linux-Environment-for-Hosting-Web-Applications/docs/README.md

 Overview
 --------

-An end-to-end DevOps solution designed to deploy a Django web application securely and efficiently, integrating technologies such as Django with (for a web app with authentication and permissions), see [Django Web Appliation](DJANGO-WEBAPP.md), PostgreSQL database management, Nginx as a reverse proxy web server, Gunicorn application server, UFW firewall for network security, Ubuntu LTS on a Linux virtual machine for isolated deployment, Logical Volume Management (LVM) for scalable storage, automated backups for disaster recovery, Netdata for real-time monitoring, and a customized and automated CI workflow built with GitHub Actions, see [GitHub Workflow](Git_Strategies.md) for a detailed explanation of the workflow supporting GitFlow and trunk-based strategies.
+An end-to-end DevOps solution designed to deploy a Django web application securely and efficiently, integrating technologies such as Django with (for a web app with authentication and permissions), see [Django Web Appliation](DJANGO-WEBAPP.md), [PostgreSQL database management and advanced administration](Production_ready_database.md), Nginx as a reverse proxy web server, Gunicorn application server, UFW firewall for network security, Ubuntu LTS on a Linux virtual machine for isolated deployment, Logical Volume Management (LVM) for scalable storage, automated backups for disaster recovery, Netdata for real-time monitoring, and a customized and automated CI workflow built with GitHub Actions, see [GitHub Workflow](Git_Strategies.md) for a detailed explanation of the workflow supporting GitFlow and trunk-based strategies.

 ## For the full documentation and implementation Guide see [Linux Environment Documentation PDF](Linux.pdf)